 The electric pump pushes the water through the filter media.
-It provides three-stage filtrations, removes debris, toxins and also offers biological filtration.
-Power filters can be used as a standalone filter for aquariums up to 50 gallons.
+It provides three-stage filtrations, removes debris, and toxins, and also offers biological filtration.
+Power filters can be used as a standalone filters for aquariums up to 50 gallons.

 How To Set Up A Power Filter?

 Power filters are ready to go and straightforward to install.
 You can do it in a few simple steps.

 - Unbox the filter and check if the motor and impeller are in good condition.

 - Install the cartridges, sponges, and media baskets in their designated place.

 - Hang the filter on the back of your tank or securely place it inside.

 - Prime the pump with water if needed, and turn on the filter.